garagehive/garagehive.github.io/docs/garagehive-trial-processing-a-purchase-order.md

 ![](media/garagehive-trial-processing-a-purchase-order1.gif)

-> **Note:**
->
-> All the information in the supplier invoice must match the purchase order, even if the invoice has incorrect information.
+{% include tip.html title="Note" text="All the information in the supplier invoice must match the purchase order, even if the invoice has incorrect information." %}

 ### Receive and post the purchase order
 After ensuring that all the information in the purchase order is correct, the purchase order needs to be posted: